Principal Investigator Eligibility

 Individuals employed as Faculty or Staff may serve as the Principal Investigator (PI) or the Project Director (PD) on sponsored programs.

-Students and individuals employed in Temporary Academic Positions may only serve as the PI/PD with prior approval by the Vice Provost for Research.
+Students and individuals employed in Temporary Academic Positions may only serve as the PI/PD with prior approval by the Executive Vice President for Research & Innovation.

-Students, Temporary Academic Positions, Adjunct Faculty and other individuals not employed by UofM may serve as a Multiple Principal Investigator (MPI) provided that a Faculty member agrees to serve as Contact PI and the Leadership Plan is approved by Research Support Services.
+Students, Temporary Academic Positions, Adjunct Faculty and other individuals not employed by UofM may serve as a Multiple Principal Investigator (MPI) provided that a Faculty member agrees to serve as Contact PI and the Leadership Plan is approved by the Office of Sponsored Programs.

-For use in this guideline, Faculty is defined as employees with the following characteristics:
+Faculty: For use in this guideline, Faculty is defined as employees with the following Banner characteristics:

 1. Employee class code “F9” or “FA” on PEAEMPL form;